squarewolf/wp-download-codes/README.txt

 1. Upload the `wp-download-codes` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Create a folder within the `wp-content` directory and upload one or several zip files via FTP.
+1. Optionally protect the folder via CHMOD in order to avoid unauthorized downloads using direct file links.
 1. Go to the 'Settings' page and enter the zip folder specified above.
 1. Create a new release and assign a valid zip file to it.
 1. Create download codes for the release via 'Manage codes' and make them final.